Sage-Bionetworks/portalsDocs/articles/making_a_project.md

 * **Organize Your Work**: With Synapse you can organize the parts in your workflow (data, code, etc) into a hierarchy like a file system.
 With the tabs across the top of each project, you can easily navigate to your [Wikis](http://docs.synapse.org/articles/wikis.html), [Files and Folders](http://docs.synapse.org/articles/files_and_versioning.html), SQL-based [Tables](http://docs.synapse.org/articles/tables.html), and even conduct conversations using [Discussion Forums](http://docs.synapse.org/articles/discussion.html).

-* **Store Data, Code, and Results**: You can upload your data, code, and results to Synapse, or store a reference to their location in your local computer system.
-Everything can be stored as Files, hosted by Synapse or in your own external cloud storage, or using [Docker Containers](http://docs.synapse.org/articles/docker.html).
+* **Store Data, Code, and Results**: You can upload your data, code, and results to Synapse, or store a reference to their location in your local computer system or on the web.
+Everything can be stored as Files, hosted by Synapse, in your own external cloud storage, or using [Docker Containers](http://docs.synapse.org/articles/docker.html).

 * **Control Access or Release Your Work Publicly**: You have complete control over how users and groups can interact with your work.
 Work privately or collaborate openly, and everything in between.